Get Reliable Usability and Avoid Risk with These Testing Scenarios

 What is UAT testing?

-UAT is critical to the business flow
+UAT testing is critical to the business flow

 User acceptance testing is a kind of black box, where testing scenarios are carried out in a separate environment with a production-like data setup.
 It is the final stage of any development process before go-live, with the goal of determining that the software does what it was designed to do in real-world situations.
 When successful, UAT validates changes in the organization’s business requirements and its end-to-end business flow.